Common Gynecologic Symptoms

 - Painful urination and/or bowel movements

-Monthly menstrual bleeding (your period) is different for each woman.
-It is important to describe what is normal for you, how often you have your period, how long it usually lasts, and how heavy it usually is.
-Remember that bleeding patterns can be different before and after childbirth, with age, and with any medications you regularly take.
-Abnormal bleeding must be compared to what is normal for you.
-The following are examples of bleeding patterns that may be patterns of specific gynecologic conditions:
+Monthly periods are different for each woman.
+Menstrual bleeding can also be different before and after childbirth, with age, and with any medications you regularly take.
+The following are examples of bleeding patterns that are linked to specific gynecologic conditions:

 - Bleeding longer than 7 days